johannesstroebele91/mern-library/express/basics.md

 - managing packages for node.js
 - so adding third-party libaries
+- Examples
-- e.g. npm install express --save
-- (--save for core app dep, --save-dev only development)
+  - e.g. npm install express --save (--save for core app dep)
+  - e.g. npm i nodemon --save-dev (--save-dev for development only)

+# Restart server automatically

+Nodemon restarts the server automatically

+- each time a file changes
+- in the project folder changes

+# Scripts

+Can be added in the package.json

+- The keyword run can be omitted for `npm start` and `npm test`
+- but not for other script names, e.g. `npm run dev`